iansAToasificationDOTorg/iansAToasificationDOTorg/The MuliSpiral Loop.md

 To save farmers time while
 moving Cows and Chickens,
-I've designed a farming layout called "The Muli-Spiral Loop"
+I've designed a farming layout called "The MuliSpiral Loop"

 The MultiSpiral Loop consists
 of pairs of spiral paddocks.
 The first half of each pair,
 spiral inward to centre,
 the second half of each pair,
-spirals outward from centre,
+spirals outward from centre.

 The beginnings of each half,
 loop together such that each
 pair of spirals forms an
 endless looping paddock.

+The effective length of the
+MultiSpiral Loop paddock,
+provides up to 100 days of
+rested grass by the time
+the cows complete the loop.

 Example of single spiral pair.
 <img width="200" src="./doubleSpiralLoopB.svg">